What are the best baby travel products and tips?

-Now that I’ve taken her on a few flights, I know proper planning goes a long way to helping you manage airplane travel with an infant.
+Now that I’ve taken her on many flights throughout her first year, I know proper planning goes a long way to helping you manage airplane travel with an infant.

-It’s light and can be folded down to be placed in most overhead luggage compartments.
+It’s light baby flight accessory and can be folded down to be placed in most overhead luggage compartments.

 This is useful if you have tight layover times and you’re worried about missing your next flight.
 This stroller includes a shoulder strap and travel bag for carrying and storing.